keeyiahn/k8s-testing/README.md

 # (Not Updated) Deployment of Flask app with PostgreSQL database within a Kubernetes cluster

+(Yet to add)
+- Deployment of Numaflow pipeline
+- Deployment of Kafka brokers
+- Deployment of consumer scripts

 Installation of Numaflow on local cluster
 ```bash
 kubectl create ns numaflow-system